M4S1N/QuoteHunt/README.md

 ### QuoteHuntWebSite (Frontend)

 * Written in Angular.
-* Provides a user interface for searching, filtering, and viewing quotes.
+* Provides a UI for searching, filtering, and viewing quotes.
 * Communicates with the WebAPI via REST endpoints.
 * Dockerized for deployment.
 * Configuration via environment files (`src/environments/`).

-### QuoteHuntScraper

-* Written in C# (.NET 8).
-* Exposes endpoints that perform scraping of quotes, paginated and filterable by tag.
-* Uses HttpClient internally.
-* Configurable scraper base URL.

 ### QuoteHuntWebAPI

 * Written in ASP.NET Core.
-* Contains `QuoteService` that integrates:
-  * `ScraperClient` for getting quotes.
+* Integrates the **ScraperService**, which:

+  * Runs in the background.
+  * Scrapes quotes paginated and optionally filtered by tag.
+  * Stores results in Redis.
-  * Redis cache with TTL.
+* `QuoteService` provides API endpoints to retrieve quotes, checking Redis cache first.
 * Controller exposes endpoints like `GET /api/Quote?page={page}&tag={tag}`.
-* Configuration options for enabling/disabling Redis caching.
+* Configurable Redis caching and scraping interval.

 ---